Building Impactful Extension Programs By Understanding How People Change

 Understanding Stages as Defined by the Transtheoretical Model of Change

 The five stages of change are known as Precontemplation, Contemplation, Preparation, Action, and Maintenance (Norcross & Goldfried, 2005; Shaw, 2010).
-These stages can be defined with respect to specific behaviors that occur when individual are in a particular stage (Prochaska & Marcus, 1994).
-It is important to note that movement through the stages is not linear.
-Individuals can regress to a previous stage or exit the process entirely during any particular change.
+These stages can be defined with respect to specific behaviors that occur when an individual is in a particular stage (Prochaska & Marcus, 1994).
+Another way to describe these stages is: not ready for change (precontemplation), getting ready for change (contemplation), ready for changing (preparation), changing (action), and continuing the change (maintenance).

-Gutter, Hayhoe, and Wang (2006) characterized these stages in terms of financial savings behavior.
+Gutter et al. (2007) characterized these stages in terms of financial savings behavior.
 They represented these stages with respect to setting goals for savings, seeking information on savings, actively contributing to an account, and maintaining the savings program for at least six months.

+There are multiple processes that relate to progression toward behavior change.
+The following table adapted from Prochaska et al. (1997) places them in context of the stages of change and provides the definitions of these processes.
 These processes of change can help us to select appropriate Extension activities and teaching methods.
 One way to incorporate the stages of change is by developing activities to reach people at each stage within a major Extension program.

 Identifying Stages of Change and Recruiting Based on These Stages

 Identifying your target audience's stages of change is invaluable for tailoring your programs to match the audience's needs and helping them move to further stages of change.
 Each of the five stages of the TTM relates to a point in time in the life of an individual with regards to the adoption of, or the presence/absence of plans to adopt, a particular change within different time-frames (or, in other words, a continuum between Behavior Intention and Behavior Observed).
-Therefore we need to collect data to capture the stage of change individuals are in with respect to the specific changes that we wish to promote in their lives.
+Therefore, we need to collect data to capture the stage of change individuals are in with respect to the specific changes that we wish to promote in their lives.
 Figures 1 and 2 are examples of two Likert-type scales that can be used to help you establish at which stage of change your participants currently are.
 The labels for the scale points correspond to the five stages of change in the TTM (i.e., 1 = Precontemplation, 2 = Contemplation, 3 = Preparation, 4 = Action, and 5 = Maintenance).

 Figure 1.
 Example evaluation question 1. (adapted from Jayaratne, Hanula, & Crawley, 2005).